Isotopic tiling theory for hyperbolic surfaces: Introduction

 Throughout this paper, we make heavy use of the notion of orbifolds~\cite{thurston} and mapping class groups~\cite{primermcgs}.
-The connection of equivariant isotopic tiling theory and mapping class groups is novel, however, there is a well-known connection between the Teichmuller space of Riemann surfaces of genus $g$ and certain tilings of the hyperbolic plane with $4g$ sided geodesical polygons that we will use as inspiration~\cite{primermcgs}.
-We will also derive some algorithms to enumerate all equivariant tilings on a hyperbolic Riemann surface in its uniformized metric.
+The connection of isotopic tiling theory and mapping class groups is novel, however, there is a well-known connection between the Teichm\" uller space of Riemann surfaces of genus $g$ and certain tilings of the hyperbolic plane with $4g$ sided geodesical polygons that we will use as inspiration~\cite{primermcgs}.
+We will derive some algorithms to enumerate all equivariant tilings on a hyperbolic Riemann surface in its uniformized metric.
 Note that this also produces tilings for other Riemannian surfaces by uniformizing the metric within its conformal equivalence class.
+Indeed, it is well-known that any isometry group of a Riemannian surface gives rise to a unique isometry group of the uniformized surface.